Understanding PLC Tags: Controller Scope vs. Program Scope

 Siemens PLC tag listing

 Figure 2.
 Global scope data (top) and the local variable of a function block (bottom) of a Siemens TIA Portal project.
-Author’s image
+Image used courtesy of the author

 Code Layout

-Certainly, larger machine code automating an entire facility will look different than a program driving a single smaller machine.
+Certainly, a large machine code automating an entire facility will look different than a program driving a single smaller machine.

 Whichever style of code your project requires, some thought should be given as to how you will lay out your code so that you reduce the amount of unnecessary code and reduce the number of tags.

-Perhaps the most key takeaway is that each tag takes up memory, and PLC memory is very expensive.
+Perhaps the key takeaway is that each tag takes up memory, and PLC memory is limited, and therefore expensive.
 Controller or global scope tags permanently reserve memory allocation for every single variable in the entire program.
 The program (local) tags can reuse the same memory block over and over for repetitive routines and programs.

 Rockwell Controller Organizer

 Figure 3.
 Comparing the controller scope of tags in a Rockwell Studio 5000 project to the parameters and local tag menus inside each respective program.
-Author’s image
+Image used courtesy of the author

-There is one similarity between all these different code layouts: repetitive code.
-Some manufacturing operations take longer than the takt time of the machine, to alleviate this issue, some stations are doubled to help make up for the slower process.
+When we consider complex processes, the scope issue becomes more pronounced.
+There is one similarity between all the different code layouts: repetitive code.
+Some manufacturing operations take longer than the cycle time of the machine; to alleviate this issue, some stations are doubled to help make up for the slower process.

 This 2UP style of automation requires exactly the same code in two different locations, the only difference being the input and output mapping.